gumstix/yocto-manifest/README.md

 **6. Create a bootable micro SD card:**

 You are one step closer to booting your Gumstix with the new image you built!
-First you have to create two partitions: boot and rootfs.
+First you have to create two partitions: `boot` and `rootfs`.
 We have included a small script to help you out with it.
 Change your directory to `meta-gumstix-extras/scripts` and you should see a shell script named mk2partsd.
 Pop in your micro SD card to your card writer, and find out the location of